DAism2019/SCC0/README.md

 Anonymity ensures that no identifiable person anywhere in the world guarantees any dApp/dAIpp or its dedicated valuation token (if any), nor does anyone assume any associated liability.
 Anyone using or interacting with a dApp/dAIpp or investing in a Smart Common’s dedicated valuation token must not imply that the Smart Common or any of its related parties (owners, developers, or administrators) endorse their actions.

 ### **Source code audited, verified and published**
-code has been audited and published, code consistency with the deployed on-chain contracts verified.
+code has been audited and published, code consistency with the deployed on-chain contracts as well as the application frontend used by users verified.

 ### **Permanently Free**
 Smart Commons must remain free forever.